HsuQuinn/BUFDeepH/doc/content/doc.typ

 #import "../lib.typ": *

 Here is one band unfolding method to transfer from the deeph-format Hamitonian data to a unfolded band structure.

+Here are two methods:

+- Method1 is the general method, which is siutable for almost all cases.

-This code is for two-dimensional Moire honeycomb lattice.
-For other cases, only minor modifications are needed.
+- Method2 supports for two-dimensional Moire honeycomb lattice now, which is my original purpose.
+Actually, for other cases, only minor modifications are needed, you can try it by yourself.

 = Band unfolding method
 Hamilton basis:
   $ angle.l bold(r)|alpha, bold(k) angle.r = 1/sqrt(N) sum_bold(R) e^(i bold(k) dot bold(R)) ϕ(bold(r)-bold(R)-bold(tau)_alpha) $